The Transformation of a Small Powder Room into a Five-Star Wine Cellar!

 In order to keep our reputation of consistently satisfying our clients, we always make sure to follow a series of processes in every construction project.
 These processes ensure that we perfectly meet the requirements of every client we work with.
 The first and most essential of these processes is the planning phase.

-In planning for a construction project, we set up a meeting with our clients and discuss details of the construction.
+In planning a construction project to build a small wine cellar, we set up a meeting with our clients and discuss details of the construction.
 As for this Los Angeles client, we met with her and discussed the estimated cost of the project, presented her with the options of materials to be used, consulted with her on the style or design she preferred, showed her the various racking systems that she could choose from, and gave her a list of the most appropriate cooling units for her cellar.

 After the consultation process, our team of designers made a set of 3D drawings to give the client a better visualization of the planned construction.
 After the client had approved the design presented, the preparation for the cellar’s construction commenced.

 Preparations for the Construction of a Climate-Controlled Storage Room

 To create a functional refrigerated wine cellar, our team had to prepare the walls of the small powder room.
 Our builders had to take down the plumbing fixtures, the cabinetry, and the external wall with its window.
 We then applied a vapor barrier on the wall and installed adequate insulation.
 Our team had to refinish the walls, so that they were ready for the installation of wine racks and a cooling unit.

 Installation of a Variety of Wine Racking Systems to Maximize Limited Space